dprince/openstack-k8s-mcp/README.md

 **Parameters:**
 - `namespace` (optional): Kubernetes namespace where the OpenStackVersion CR is located.
 Defaults to `openstack` if not provided.
-- `name` (required): Name of the OpenStackVersion CR to wait on
+- `name` (optional): Name of the OpenStackVersion CR to wait on.
+If not provided, auto-discovers the first CR in the namespace.
 - `condition` (required): The condition type to wait for (e.g., "Ready", "Available")
 - `timeout` (optional): Maximum time to wait in seconds.
-Defaults to 300 seconds if not provided.
+Defaults to 600 seconds if not provided.
 - `pollInterval` (optional): Interval in seconds between polling attempts.
 Defaults to 5 seconds if not provided.

 **Returns:**